ekarfan/fullstack/README.md

 =============

 ### Project Description
->Your task is to create a reporting tool that prints out reports (in plain text) based on the data in the database.
+>To create a reporting tool that prints out reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.

+#### Introduction

+The database contains newspaper articles, as well as the web server log for the site.
+The log has a database row for each time a reader loaded a web page.
+The database includes three tables:

+The authors table includes information about the authors of articles.
+The articles table includes the articles themselves.
+The log table includes one entry for each time a user has accessed the site.

 #### Setting up the database and Creating Views: